utkarshkanswal/Leetcode-Ranklist-Generator-/README.md

 # Leetcode-Ranklist

-> It is the Leetcode ranklist in which User Can enter his username and accordingly on the basis of number of question solved , acuuracy etc it will ranked the user.
+> It is the Leetcode ranklist in which User Can enter his username and accordingly on the basis of number of question solved , accuracy etc it will ranked the user.
 <br>

 ![Image](./public/Images/LeetcodeProject.JPG)